hcmut-huan/Data-Stream-Compression/README.md

 Before execution, create a configuration file corresponding to the algorithm you wish to run.

 - Configuration templates are provided in ``conf/template/``.
-- Valid algorithm-specific configurations beyond those predefined in the templates can be identified by inspecting ``src/Python/validate.py``.
+- Valid algorithm-specific configurations beyond those predefined in the templates can be identified by inspecting the corresponding code in ``src/C++/*``.

 First we have to compile all C++ files, run the following command.
 It is worth noting that all are header only libraries and thereby the compile time would takes quite a bit longer.